BrsBtnd/ecommerce-be/README.md

 ## Running the app

 Before the app can be run, a MongoDB database must be created and the connection string must be added to the .env file.
 The .env.development file can be used as a template.
+Also, the ecommerce.products.json and the ecommerce.carts.json files must be imported into the database.
 ```bash
 # development
 $ npm run start